-In reliance on the reviews and discussions referred to above, the Audit Committee recommended to the board of directors (and the board of directors approved) that the audited consolidated financial statements be included in the Annual Report on Form 10-K for the fiscal year ended January 31, 2014 as filed with the SEC.
+In reliance on the reviews and discussions referred to above, the Audit Committee recommended to the board of directors (and the board of directors approved) that the audited consolidated financial statements be included in the Annual Report on Form 10-K for the fiscal year ended January 31, 2017 as filed with the SEC.

-In connection with the audit of our fiscal year 2014 consolidated financial statements, we entered into an audit engagement agreement with KPMG which sets forth the terms by which KPMG would perform the audit services for us.
-That agreement is subject to alternative dispute resolution procedures.
-The Audit Committee has determined that the terms and conditions of the KPMG audit engagement agreement are similar to other registered public accounting firms, and a common business practice between companies and their audit firms.
-Although the provisions of the audit engagement agreement limit our ability to sue KPMG by providing for exclusive dispute resolution procedures, we do not believe that such provisions limit our ability to recover from the firm.
+In connection with the audit of our fiscal year 2016 consolidated financial statements, we entered into an audit engagement agreement with RSM which sets forth the terms by which RSM would perform the audit services for us.
+The Audit Committee has determined that the terms and conditions of the RSM audit engagement agreement are similar to other registered public accounting firms, and a common business practice between companies and their audit firms.